yesgee/socialights/final-report.md

 * The Hue lights respond in real time to game events.
 * The Hue lights animations are created by individual, timed commands.

-Everyone can add

-> List of all challenging technological and environment related aspects of the project that you want the tutor to consider when he evaluates the project's difficulty.

 ####Environment Aspects
 * Identifying Coffee rooms and making them Socialights enabled.
 * Using the lights in a manner that does not have a disturbing effect on the user.

 ## Metrics

-> Summary of used resources, quality metrics, software size etc. Some analysis of the figures compared to your previous projects or other similar projects.

-We should probably add the number of lines of code, no of resources, Bugs per line of code etc

 ### Lines of code
 The written code for the server consists of 8281 lines of code in total.
 Out of these 8281 lines of code, 3221 lines are for testing purposes.
 So, almost 40% of all the code is written to ensure a safe and smooth development.
 This is also the reason that our code does not contain any known bugs, as the code is thoroughly tested.

 ### Resources